firestormXCV/VulnStop/README.md

 ## 🤝 Contributing & Improvements

-We designed Cyber Supervisor to be modular.
+We designed VulnStop to be modular.
 Here are some areas for contribution:

 * **LLM Flexibility:** Replace Gemini with other models (GPT-4, Mistral) in `modules/llm.py`.